bernhard-42/Alg123d/Readme.md

 -   3-dim: `extrude`, `extrude_until`, `loft`, `revolve`, `sweep`, `section`, `shell`
 -   2-dim: `make_face`

+Notes:

-An algebraic definition can be found in [Algebra](./docs/algebra.md)
+-   An algebraic definition can be found in [Algebra](./docs/algebra.md)
+-   The API description can be found in [Algebra](./docs/api.md)

 ## Examples